bkerley/bryceblog/_drafts/time-tripper.md

 I'm going to be referring to "Doom" a lot here as a short-hand for "classic" Doom.
-To me, that means Doom 1, and stuff that's generally considered part of the Doom 1 lexicon, like retail Doom 2 and Final Doom,
+To me, that means Doom 1, and stuff that's generally considered part of the Doom 1 lineage, like retail Doom 2 and Final Doom,
 Chex Quest and Heretic,
 the Eternity Engine and GZDoom source ports,